Resources and Information

 In the event that the sanction is suspension or expulsion, the decision will be automatically reviewed by the Dean of Students and Vice President for Student Affairs (DoS/VPSA).
 Both parties can submit written statements to be considered by the DoS/VPSA during their review process.

 To File an Appeal

-- Submit a written appeal within three (3) business days of the written outcome being made available to the Office of Student Conduct and Conflict Resolution.
+- Submit a written appeal within three (3) business days of the written outcome being made available to the Office of Residential Life.